ddemidov/amgcl/docs/Nullspace.rst

    The connecting rod geometry with the computed displacements

-The problem was kindly provided by David Herrero Pérez (`@davidherreroperez
+The dataset was kindly provided by David Herrero Pérez (`@davidherreroperez
 <https://github.com/davidherreroperez>`_) in the issue `#135
 <https://github.com/ddemidov/amgcl/issues/135>`_ on Github and is
 available for download at `doi:10.5281/zenodo.4299865